fritzthecap/hiking-emergency-alert/README.md

     java -DfontPercent=120 -jar hiking-emergency-alert.jar

 The application stores your hike-data by default in _$HOME/hiking-emergency-alert/hike.json_ directory.
 This directory can be changed by adding commandline argument _-Dhike.home=/mydirectory_, the name of the file can be changed by  _-Dhike.file=myhike.json_.
+Since version 1.10 logging output can be found in a console window and in _hike.log_ in the _hike.home_ directory.

 You can also pass any mail-property to the application via _-D...._ commandline arguments, e.g. _-Dmail.smtp.ssl.enable=true_ or _-Dmail.smtp.port=465_.